Configuring a Captive Portal

 What do users see?

 When all authentication methods are enabled, the users will see the links on the Captive Portal page.
-Authenticated users can enter their school-provided username and password to log in or select Google or Azure AD.
-Guests need to select Login as a Guest using temporary tokens to continue.
+Authenticated users can enter their school-provided username and password to sign in or select Google or Azure AD.
+Guests need to select Login as a Guest to continue.

 Optional Settings